How to Make Marshmallow Cookies that are on Fire

 - While the brown icing is wet add a few tan lines with a turkey lacer.

 - Let the brown dry completely and then, outline and flood the marshmallow with the white royal icing.

 - Let the cookie dry completely.

-I hand cut this cookie because I didn’t have a marshmallow on a stick cookie cutter.
+I hand-cut this cookie because I didn’t have a marshmallow on a stick cookie cutter.
 Click here to print the Free Marshmallow on a Stick Cookie Pattern I drew if you want to use it.
 Make it any size you want and cut it out of cold cookie dough.
-If you freeze the rolled out dough for about fifteen minutes it’ll make the cutting process easier.
+If you freeze the rolled-out dough for about fifteen minutes it’ll make the cutting process easier.
 If the dough gets warm while you’re cutting them out place it back in the freezer for a few minutes to get the dough cold so you can cut out more.

 Free Marshmallow on a Stick Cookie Pattern:

 - If you want to make stick cookies you can use scrap dough to make them because scraps make great sticks!
-All you have to do is cut them different sizes and bake them according to your recipe directions.
+All you have to do is cut them into different sizes and bake them according to your recipe directions.

 - Outline the sticks with brown royal icing and leave room on each end for tan royal icing so it will look more like a real stick.

 - Flood the cookies with the brown royal icing and add a little tan royal icing to the brown so it’ll look more realistic.

 - Let the cookies dry completely so they won’t smudge when you package them.

 - I don’t know about you but this picture makes me want to build a campfire and roast some marshmallows.
 I wish you were here so we could laugh, talk cookies, and eat a few marshmallow cookies that are on fire!